algee/cleanData/README.md

 ################## part(4) ##################

 The original measurement variable names were quite descriptive.
-So again, only minor modifications were done for clean up.
+So only minor modifications were done for clean up.
 The changes are outlined below:

     1) Variable names are kept together (not split by the function operating on the data).